ItaiAxelrad/open-spec/docs/_partials/265600 EXTERIOR LIGHTING-2.md

       1. Manufacturer's standard prime-coat finish ready for field painting.
    1. Aluminum Finish:
-      1. Comply with NAAMM's "Metal Finishes Manual for Architectural and Metal Products" for recommendations for applying and designating finishes.
+      1. Comply with NAAMM's "Metal Finishes Manual for Architectural and Metal

+## Product
+s" for recommendations for applying and designating finishes.
 1. Finish designations prefixed by AA comply with the system established by the Aluminum
    1. Association for designating aluminum finishes.
 2. Natural Satin Finish: